Ekenstein/haengma/README.md

-# ktsgf
+# haengma
-A small, SGF parser library for Kotlin.
+SGF parser and serializer written in Kotlin.

 # Usage
-### 1. Add a dependency on ktsgf
+### 1. Add a dependency on haengma
 For `build.gradle.kts`:

 ```kotlin